Many baby boomers will remember air-raid sirens, bomb shelters, and the fear of a nuclear holocaust.

 It was inspired in part by the political climate of the Regan Administration, in particular what had become known as the Star Wars program.

 Officially known as the Strategic Defense Initiative ( SDI ), the project was an ICBM defense system under development by the United States military involving a wide array of advanced weapon concepts, including particle beam weapons, ground and space-based missile systems, sensors, high-performance computer systems, and hundreds of combat centers and satellites covering the globe.
 A number of these concepts were tested through the late 1980s.
 Some related research continues to this day.

-Somewhat synchronistically, the first performances of the song coincide with the release of the movie Terminator 2 Judgement Day, which contains a disturbing and scientifically researched portrayl of a nuclear detonation over the city of Los Angeles USA.
-What's more, the scene is set in a children's playground.
-See the last verse of the lyric sheet below for the relevance there.
+Somewhat synchronistically, the first performances of the song coincided with the release of the movie Terminator 2 Judgement Day, which contains a disturbing portrayal of a nuclear detonation over the city of Los Angeles USA.
+Like my own dream, the scene is also set in a children's playground.

-Adding further to the synchronicity, fast forward 26 years to when I was setting-up to record the studio version.
-The Washington Times reported that director James Cameron believed Terminator 2 to be as timely as it ever was, not only for the danger of nuclear destruction, but for artificial intelligence, which adds a whole other dimension to the idea of what "they" are in the song's lyrics.
-Then in October 2019, Terminator - Dark Fate was released in theatres.
+Twenty-six years later while I was preparing to record the studio version, The Washington Times reported that director James Cameron believed Terminator 2 to be as timely as it ever, not only for the danger of nuclear destruction, but for artificial intelligence.
+This opens-up other possibilities for what "they" might be in the song's lyrics.
+Then, in October 2019, Terminator - Dark Fate was released in theatres.

-The intent was to provide a shocking contrast that takes the viewer back in time using actual archival footage, so that by the end of the video, when it wraps around to the present, it is like saying that it's not too late.
+The original video used a combination of royalty free clips to create a shocking contrast between the peaceful present and the danger lurking just beneath the surface.
+Using actual archival footage it takes the viewer back in time, so that by the end of the video, when it wraps around to the present, it is like saying that there's still hope.